BMI Calculator

 What is a healthy BMI range for adults?

-For adults aged 18 and over, the World Health Organization defines a healthy BMI as 18.5 to 24.9 kg/m².
-Values below 18.5 indicate underweight, 25–29.9 indicate overweight, and 30 or above indicate obesity.
-These thresholds are population-level guidelines and may not apply equally to all ethnic groups — for example, some Asian health authorities use a lower obesity cut-off of 27.5.
-Always discuss your BMI result with a healthcare provider for personalised advice.
+For adults aged 18 and over the WHO defines a healthy BMI as 18.5 to 24.9 kg/m².
+Values below 18.5 indicate underweight, 25 to 29.9 indicate overweight, and 30 or above indicate obesity, with three further class subdivisions.
+These thresholds are population-level guidelines and may not apply equally to every ethnic group — for example, several Asian health authorities use a lower obesity cut-off of 27.5 because cardiometabolic risk rises at lower BMIs in those populations.
+The ranges were designed for non-pregnant adults of average build and are not validated in children, adolescents or older adults with significant muscle loss.
+Always interpret your number alongside other markers such as waist circumference, blood pressure, lipids and family history rather than reading the category in isolation.

 Why does BMI use height in metres squared rather than just height?

 Squaring the height accounts for the fact that body volume — and therefore mass — scales in three dimensions while height is one-dimensional.
-Dividing weight by height alone would systematically make taller people appear heavier relative to their actual body composition.
-Using height² produces a dimensionally consistent ratio (kg/m²) that is roughly comparable across people of different statures.
-This mathematical relationship was first formalised by Adolphe Quetelet in the 19th century, which is why BMI is sometimes called the Quetelet Index.
+Dividing weight by height alone would systematically make taller people look heavier relative to their actual build.
+Using height² produces a dimensionally consistent ratio (kg/m²) that is roughly comparable across people of different statures and was the empirical relationship Adolphe Quetelet found best fit population data in the 19th century, which is why BMI is also called the Quetelet Index.
+More recent work (such as Trefethen's BMI) has proposed exponents closer to 2.5 because the square slightly under-corrects for very tall people and over-corrects for very short ones.
+For everyday screening, however, the square remains the global standard and the small bias does not change clinical categorisation in most adults.

 When is BMI not an accurate indicator of body fat?